 The Commissioner's role

-The Commissioner for Environmental Sustainability provides independent scientific reporting to inform policymakers, scientists, and the wider Victorian community on the state’s natural environment and support ecological sustainable development.
+The Commissioner for Environmental Sustainability for Victoria provides independent scientific reporting to inform policymakers, scientists, and the wider Victorian community on the state’s natural environment and support ecological sustainable development.

 The Commissioner is an independent statutory role and is a Governor in Council appointment.
-The Commissioner provides advice to the Minister for Energy, Environment and Climate Change, Hon Lily D’Ambrosio MP and prepares statutory reports according to the Commissioner for Environmental Sustainability Act 2003 (refer below) and/or referred through other Acts.
+The Commissioner provides advice to the Minister for Environment The Hon.
+Steve Dimopoulos MP and prepares statutory reports according to the Commissioner for Environmental Sustainability Act 2003 (refer below) and/or referred through other Acts.

 Dr Gillian Sparkes AM was appointed as Victoria’s third Commissioner for Environmental Sustainability in 2014.